dotmailer/dotmailer-magento-extension/README.md

 # V5.0.3
 ## Bug fixes
  - Magento code audit.
-Brins a lot of performance and architectural imrovements.
+Brings a lot of performance and architectural improvements.
  - Fixed fatal error on quote single sync
  - Fixed oAuth redirect
  - Fixed oAuth disconnect button
  - Order sync report column name typo fix
- - Removed hidden form fields connector_customer_id and connector_customer_email from customer accouunt additional newsletter management
+ - Removed hidden form fields connector_customer_id and connector_customer_email from customer account additional newsletter management
  - Fixed rewrite sendNewAccountEmail function to call parent function with actual params instead of default
  - Fixed EDC blocks to load order from registry that was saved in registry from controller.
 If not found will throws Exception from now.
- - Fixed emmail capture fails on one of the email fields if both newsletter and billing email are presented on the same page.
+ - Fixed email capture fails on one of the email fields if both newsletter and billing email are presented on the same page.
  - Fixed voucher styling bug where no style was being loaded from config.
  - Fixed contact fields data calculation not working because of status not being an array.
 Added check if it is an array before start working on it.
  - Fixed Page/ROI data Enable config path in xml.